-One of the most exhilarating and wonderful creatures that you can ever encounter in the wild in North America is a bear.
+One of the most exhilarating and wonderful creatures that you can encounter while hiking or backing in the wilderness of North America is a bear.
 These large omnivores are generally elusive and shy, but sharp-eyed travelers can spot them regularly in a number of places across the U.S. and Canada.
 The vast majority of the time those encounters are safe and pass without incident, but on occasion they can turn dangerous and sometimes deadly.
-If you find yourself hiking or camping in an area with ursine inhabitants, here are some tips to help you get back home safe and sound.
+If you find yourself hiking or camping in an area with ursine inhabitants, here are some tips to help you return home safe and sound.

 Avoid a Dangerous Encounter